org-arl/fjage/gateways/c/README.md

 lib *.obj /out:fjage.lib
 ```

-This will generate a library (`fjage.lib`) which can be used to link.
+This will generate a library (`fjage.lib`) which can be used to link against.

 ## Test fjåge C library